Sections: Finding quadratics from their zeroes, Finding polynomials from a list of values

 2x3 + 5x2 – 28x – 15

 Two of the factors are easy to find.
 If I have zeroes at x = –1 and x = 4, then I must have factors of x – (–1) = x + 1 and x – 4.
 The other solution is messy, what with the square root in it.
-Since they specified that the polynomial has "integer coefficients", I know I can't leave that square root by itself; I have to find its pair that the Quadratic Formula created.
-In the Quadratic Formula, the "±" is right in front of the square root, so the pair for the solution "2 + sqrt(3)" must be "2 – sqrt(3)".
-(Warning: The pair is not "–2 + sqrt(3)" or "–2 – sqrt(3)"; be careful with that sign change; it's only right in front of the square-root part!)
-Then the factors are x – (2 + sqrt(3)) = x – 2 – sqrt(3) and x – (2 – sqrt(3)) = x – 2 + sqrt(3).
+Since they specified that the polynomial has "rational coefficients", I know I can't leave that square root by itself; I have to find its pair that the Quadratic Formula created.
+In the Quadratic Formula, the "±" is right in front of the square root, so the pair for the solution "2 +" must be "2 –".

 When I go to multiply my factors together, I'm going to multiply these messy factors first.
 It can be very helpful to work "vertically", as you probably learned back when you studied how to multiply polynomials.